-Although the 2020 iPad Pro models have now been discontinued by Apple, it is common to find them available at discounted prices with third-party retailers.
+Although the 2020 and 2021 iPad Pro models have now been discontinued by Apple, it is not unusual to find them available at discounted prices with third-party retailers.
 Some other users who already have the 2020 iPad Pro may also be considering if it is worth the upgrade to the 2021 model.

 Should you consider sticking with or purchasing the older iPad Pro to save money, or do you need the latest model?
 Our guide answers the question of how to decide which of these two iPad Pros is best for you.